Kcav18/MechaCar_Statistical_Analysis/README.md

 ![All lots](https://github.com/Kcav18/MechaCar_Statistical_Analysis/blob/main/TTest_AllLots.png)

-The true mean of the sample is 1498.78.
+*The true mean of the whole sample is 1498.78.
 The p value is 0.06, which is over the significance level of 0.05.
-This means that the null hypothesis cannot be rejected and the mean of all the lots combined is statistically similar to the population mean of 1500.
+This means that the null hypothesis cannot be rejected and the mean of all the lots combined is statistically similar to the population mean of 1500.*

 Lot 1:

 ![Lot 1](https://github.com/Kcav18/MechaCar_Statistical_Analysis/blob/main/TTest_Lot1.png)

-Lot 1 has the true sample mean of 1500.
+*Lot 1 has the true sample mean of 1500.
 The p value is 1, which is over the significance level of 0.05.
-This means that the null hypothesis cannot be rejected and the mean of lot 1 is statistically similar to the population mean of 1500.
+This means that the null hypothesis cannot be rejected and the mean of lot 1 is statistically similar to the population mean of 1500.*

 Lot 2:

 ![Lot 2](https://github.com/Kcav18/MechaCar_Statistical_Analysis/blob/main/TTest_Lot2.png)

-Lot 2 has a sample mean of 1500.02.
-The p value is 0.61, which is over the significance level of 0.05 which means that the null hypothesis cannot be rejected and the mean of lot 2 is statistically similar to the population mean of 1500.
+*Lot 2 has a sample mean of 1500.02.
+The p value is 0.61, which is over the significance level of 0.05 which means that the null hypothesis cannot be rejected and the mean of lot 2 is statistically similar to the population mean of 1500.*

 Lot 3:

 ![Lot 3](https://github.com/Kcav18/MechaCar_Statistical_Analysis/blob/main/TTest_Lot3.png)

-Lot 3 has a sample mean of 1496.14.
+*Lot 3 has a sample mean of 1496.14.
 The p value is .04, which is under the significance level of 0.05.
-This means that the null hypothesis can be rejected and the mean of lot 3 is not statistically similar to the population mean of 1500.
+This means that the null hypothesis can be rejected and the mean of lot 3 is not statistically similar to the population mean of 1500.*

 ## Study Design: MechaCar vs Competition

 A statistical study that could be conducted against MechaCar and its competition could include important factors such as cost, fuel efficiency, maintenance cost, and safety ratings.

-What metric or metrics are you going to test?
-I would test how MechaCar compares to competitors in regard to overall cost (initial cost, fuel cost, and maintenance) and the overall safety rating.
+What metric or metrics are you going to test? **I would test how MechaCar compares to competitors in regard to overall cost (initial cost, fuel cost, and maintenance) and the overall safety rating.**

-What is the null hypothesis or alternative hypothesis?
-The Null Hypothesis is that MechaCar's overall pricing and safety ratings are in line with its competitors.
+What is the null hypothesis or alternative hypothesis? **The Null Hypothesis is that MechaCar's overall pricing and safety ratings are in line with its competitors.**

 What statistical test would you use to test the hypothesis?
-And why?
-A multiple linear regression test because I would be testing how strong the correlation is between several variables.
-Multiple linear regression would show how the variables impact the safety ratings and what factors have the highest correlation with selling price and overall cost.
+And why? **A multiple linear regression test because I would be testing how strong the correlation is between several variables.
+Multiple linear regression would show how the variables impact the safety ratings and what factors have the highest correlation with selling price and overall cost.**

-What data is needed to run the statistical test?
-A random sample of safety ratings, sales price, fuel cost, and maintenance cost would need to be collected from MechaCar and their competitors.
+What data is needed to run the statistical test? **A random sample of safety ratings, sales price, fuel cost, and maintenance cost would need to be collected from MechaCar and their competitors.**